Markkimotho/etch_a_sketch/README.md

-Browser version of something bewtween a sketchpad and an Etch-A-Sketch
+# Browser version of something between a Sketchpad and an Etch-A-Sketch